 - Support an atmosphere where continuous growth and development is encouraged

 Departments can request any of the core courses to be held at their work location.

 A toolkit for departments and teams to use at meetings and retreats includes short (less than 30 minutes) and long (more than 30 minutes) activities, tips and other recommendations for facilitating meaningful discussions and engagement.
 View the toolkit and appendix.

 Professional facilitators will be available for a fee to help units implement their strategic plans or hold department- level conversations around diversity, equity and inclusion.
 You can submit a request for a facilitator to help your department or team.

 Videos and Discussion Guides

-An online module titled, "Diversity, Equity and Inclusion (DEI): The Basics - Part 1," provides an introductory look at our initiative and helps clearly define what we mean by “diversity, equity and inclusion.”
+An online module titled, "Diversity, Equity and Inclusion (DEI): The Basics provides an introductory look at our initiative and helps clearly define what we mean by “diversity, equity and inclusion.”
 For group conversations or meetings, discussion guides for facilitators and participants are available for use.

-These courses are available as modules through MyLINC and each take less than 15 minutes to complete.
-They can be viewed individually or in small groups or huddles with time for discussion.
+This course is available as a module through MyLINC and takes less than 15 minutes to complete.
+It can be viewed individually or in small groups or huddles with time for discussion.